CCS Checker AU

 The right order for any major decision

-1. Model the change in Scenario B
+1. Model the change in Scenario B (preset or manual edit)

 6. Generate the Premium Report to save or share your findings